You have created

 Some of you may be familiar with point sizes for headlines in newspaper

-or magazine page layouts.
-H1 on a PC
+or magazine page layout.
+Unless you tell it otherwise, H1 on a PC

 10 points, h6 8

-You can combine these headline prompts with an align prompt to either center
+You can combine these headline prompts with attributes to align the text to the center

-your type or to flush it left or right.
-So to center your headline--or your name
+or to the right.
+So to center your h2 headline-- or your name

-Type <h2 align="center"> before the first name.
+Type <h2 style="text-align:center"> before the first name.
 Immediately after

 your last name, type </h2> to create the closing